pinapelz/Mirage/README.md

 # Mirage

-**Mirage** is a lightweight, open-source rhythm game score tracker that doesn’t rely on predefined seeds or chart metadata.
+**Mirage** is a rhythm game score tracker that doesn’t rely on predefined seeds or chart metadata.
 It preseves your scores across games — even niche ones.
 - React Typescript
 - Express
 - TailwindCSS